AxaFrance/oidc-client/readme.md

 # ./public/OidcTrustedDomains.js <-- won't be updated if already exist
 ```

-If you need a very secure mode where refresh_token and access_token will be hide behind a service worker that will proxify requests.
+If you require a very secure mode where `refresh_token` and `access_token` will be hidden behind a service worker that will proxify requests.
-The only file you should edit is "OidcTrustedDomains.js".
+The only file you should edit is `OidcTrustedDomains.js`.

 ```javascript
 import React from 'react';